Mercy International

 How does Mercy International spend its money?

 Mercy International directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Mercy International tax-deductible?